JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - System Misconfigurations Detection
+  - LLM for Programming Productitivy
+  - LLM for CS Education
+  - AI-assisting Programming
   - Automated Program Repair
-  - Automated Feedback Generation for CS Education
-  - Program Analysis

 # Education to show in About widget
 education: